Nightjar: Dynamic Adaptive Speculative Decoding for Large Language Models Serving: Introduction

 \section{Introduction}

+Large language models (LLMs) are increasingly deployed in real-world applications, where they serve concurrent requests with varying throughput requirements.
+However, LLM serving suffers from high latency and low throughput due to the strictly sequential dependency of autoregressive decoding, which limits parallelism and leads to poor GPU utilization \cite{chitty2023survey, xia-etal-2024-unlocking}.

-Autoregressive (AR) decoding in large language models (LLMs) is often bottlenecked by memory bandwidth, particularly at small batch sizes, leading to underutilized GPU compute \cite{xia-etal-2024-unlocking, zhang_70_2025}.
-Speculative decoding (SD) \cite{leviathan2023fast} mitigates this by using a smaller draft model to generate multiple candidate tokens, which the target model then verifies in parallel.
-This process is lossless in terms of accuracy and increases concurrency.
-From a roofline perspective (Fig.~\ref{fig:roofline}), SD increases arithmetic intensity by verifying multiple tokens per weight, enhancing GPU utilization in the memory-bound regime typical of low batch sizes.
-Conversely, as the batch size grows and the system becomes compute-bound, the verification overhead of SD negates its benefits, making standard AR decoding more efficient.
+Speculative decoding (SD) \cite{leviathan2023fast, zhang2025dovetail} accelerates inference by allowing a draft model to propose multiple candidate tokens, while the target model verifies them in parallel, which is theoretically lossless in terms of accuracy.
+This reduces the strictly sequential dependency in autoregressive decoding and increases concurrency.
+From a roofline perspective (Figure \ref{fig:roofline}), under small batch sizes, speculative decoding raises arithmetic intensity by verifying multiple draft tokens per weight, enhancing utilization in the memory-bound regime.
+As batch size increases, both SD and autoregressive decoding move toward the compute-bound regime.
+In this region, performance is capped by the hardware’s compute ceiling, and the additional verification overhead of SD not only fails to improve throughput but can even reduce it.

+However, current speculative decoding serving systems (e.g., in vLLM \cite{kwon2023efficient}) often use a fixed speculative length, which is not optimal for dynamic request loads.
+The optimal speculative length depends on batch size, token acceptance rates, and hardware characteristics.
+An excessively long speculative length increases the time spent on draft generation and imposes significant verification overhead, whereas a length that is too short fails to fully capitalize on the potential speedup of speculative decoding.
+The system should also simply disable speculation when the overhead outweighs the benefits.

+Furthermore, model-based draft models consume both compute resources and GPU memory, unlike model-free approaches such as N-gram that use almost no additional memory.
+However, model-free methods lack generalizability and are often restricted to specific domains like code generation \cite{liu2025speculative}.
+Under high request load, the memory occupied by these draft models directly competes with the KV cache.
+Reclaiming this space for the KV cache would facilitate larger batch sizes and significantly maximize overall system throughput.

+Most optimizations for speculative decoding fail to account for dynamic workloads in real-world serving.
+Early works targeted single requests \cite{wang_opt-tree_2025,zhang_adaeagle_2024,zhang_draft_2024,brown_dynamic_2024,huang_specdec_2024} or static batches \cite{su2023synergy, houbanditspec}, making them unsuitable for fluctuating request loads.
+Newer dynamic approaches \cite{su2023synergy,liu2024optimizing,huang_specserve_2025,li_adaserve_2025} also have limitations.
+For example, SpecServe \cite{huang_specserve_2025} and TETRIS \cite{wu2025tetris} rely on draft confidence, which scales poorly with large batch sizes.
+DSD \cite{liu2024optimizing} optimizes speculative length using historical acceptance rates, but it suffers from a speculation reactivation difficulty: once speculation is disabled, no new speculative observations are collected, making re-enabling harder, and it also wastes GPU memory by keeping the idle draft model resident.
+Similarly, BanditSpec \cite{houbanditspec} introduces a Multi-Armed Bandit approach for hyperparameter selection, but its static design fails to incorporate real-time batch sizes as context and overlooks the heavy KV cache reconstruction penalty